 Equivalent of working : 36 hours per week, 52 weeks per year

-Langley Park School for Girls is seeking to appoint a talented and confident individual with natural authority, excellent communication and organisational skills to provide PE lesson cover, assist in the running of our extra-curricular programme, as well as high level administrative support within the department in response to the need for students returning to school to increase levels of activity.
-No formal teaching qualifications are required, but a good Sports degree and sporting experience in netball is essential.
-There is the possibility that the successful candidate could subsequently become part of a GTP programme.
-This is a 36 hours per week contract, however, the successful candidate will need to be flexible around their working hours.
+Langley Park School for Girls is seeking to appoint a talented and confident individual with natural authority, excellent communication and organisational skills to provide cover for lessons including PE, assist in the running of our extra-curricular programme; as well as high level administrative support within the PE department.
+This post has come about in response to the need for students returning to school to increase levels of activity.
+No formal teaching qualifications are required, but sporting experience in either netball, football, hockey or basketball is essential.
+There is the possibility that the successful candidate (if a graduate) could subsequently become part of a GTP programme.
+This is a 36 hours per week contract, however, the successful candidate will need to be flexible around their working hours and commit to supporting the broad fixtures programme offered by the school.

 A job description, person specification and application form are available on our website at www.lpgs.bromley.sch.uk

 Please note that whilst you are also welcome to submit a CV, shortlisting will be based solely on our application form and covering letter.
 All applicants must complete the LPGS Application Form.
-Applications should be emailed to Nicola Harris, HR Administrative Officer: nch@lpgs.bromley.sch.uk
+Applications should be emailed to Helen Partridge, hpa@lpgs.bromley.sch.uk.

-The closing date for applications is Friday 5th March.
-It is anticipated that interviews will be held during the week commencing Monday 8th March.
+The closing date for applications is Thursday 22nd April.
+It is anticipated that interviews will be held during the week commencing Monday 26th April.